 About Mark

-Five-time Emmy winning and Grammy nominated composer/ producer Mark Oblinger brings his soulful, eclectic blend of folk/pop to the stage in 2025, featuring powerful, vocal forward arrangements from his two latest releases, “High Water Line” and “The River.
+Five-time Emmy winning and Grammy nominated composer/ producer Mark Oblinger brings his soulful, eclectic blend of folk/pop to the stage in 2026, featuring powerful, vocal forward arrangements from his two latest releases, “High Water Line” and “The River,PLUS a new EP, "Into the Wind," scheduled for release early February 2026!

 High Water Line” garnered a host of national reviews, press and radio airplay on both commercial and noncommercial Americana and AAA formats and tour dates including the iconic Café Bohemia, the Rockwood Music Hall, and The Bitter End in New York City.